This article will help you get complete knowledge about anchor point archery.

 With practice, this anchor point becomes easy, and you’ll remember all the points-of-contact without breaking a sweat on every shot.

-Another plus for this anchor point is you have more vision because the drawing hand is out of the way.
+Another plus for this anchor point is you’ve more vision because the drawing hand is out of the way.

 Traditional and barebow archers don’t use a sight or a stabilizer.